fatemehSalarzaei/coursemaster/README.md

 6. Notifications:
    - For sending notifications and messages to students and instructors.

-7. Assignments:
+7. Payments:
-   - For managing assignments, submissions, and evaluations.
+   - Manages payment transactions and invoices related to course enrollments, including tracking payment status and generating financial records.

-8. Grades:
+8. Assignments:
-   - For recording and managing student grades across various courses.
+   - Handles exam-related functionalities, including managing and tracking assignments, if needed, for assessments and exams.

 9. Reports:
    - For generating various reports on student performance, instructor activities, and course details.